vcuspinera/Banxico_SIE_API_guide/README.md

 # Guide to use SIE API

-Banco de Mexico has developed an API for developers, analysts and researchers for authomatically retrieving the databases from the SIE.
+Banco de Mexico has developed an API for developers, analysts and researchers for automatically retrieve the databases from the SIE.
 In this repository I share tips to use R tools to use this useful API.

 [![License:
 MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Overview

 The [Economic Information System](https://www.banxico.org.mx/SieInternet/), known as __SIE__, was developed by the [Banco de Mexico](https://www.banxico.org.mx/indexen.html) to share the archive of different databases gathered by this Central Bank.

-Additionally, Banco de Mexico has developed an API that allows people to consult the different time series and indeces published in the SIE.
-You can have access to this API with this computational langugages: Javascript, Java, C#, and R.
+Additionally, Banco de Mexico has developed an API that allows people to consult the different time series and indices published in the SIE.
+You can have access to this API with this computational languages: JavaScript, Java, C#, and R.

 The aim of this repository is to show __how to use SIE's API in R__.
 More details of the API can be found in the [official webpage](https://www.banxico.org.mx/SieAPIRest/service/v1/?locale=en).